What is Agent Memory?

 Agent Memory refers to the persistent or session-based storage of facts, context, or past interactions by an agent or LLM.
 This memory enables better context retention, personalized responses, and coherent multi-turn dialogue.

-Agent memory is foundational for context injection, advanced agentic workflows, and applications like virtual assistants or customer support bots.
+Agent memory is foundational for context injection, advanced agentic workflows, and applications like virtual assistants or customer service bots.

 Frequently Asked Questions